vinaya-class/vinaya-class.github.io/src/19-women-2.md

 ## Ay 1, sitting privately with a woman

-The *aniyata* (indefinite) rules highlight two difficult situations and require the community to examine them, instead of assigning a definite offence.
+The *aniyata* (indefinite) rules highlight two difficult situations and require the community to examine them, instead of assigning a definite offense.

 *Origin:* Lady Visākhā sees the Ven.
 Udāyin sitting at a concealed place with a girl who is newly married.